mila-iqia/mila-docs/docs/Userguide_singularity_building.rst

 First way: Build and use a sandbox
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You might ask yourself; *On which machine should I build a container ?*
+You might ask yourself: *On which machine should I build a container?*

 First of all, you need to choose where you'll build your container.
 This operation requires **memory and high cpu usage**.